 |Grade I||Mainly wheelchair users with impairment of all four limbs, may be able to walk with an unsteady gait, however trunk and balance are severely impaired.|

 |Grade II||Mainly wheelchair users with poor trunk balance and/or impairment function in all four limbs, or no trunk balance and good upper limb function, or moderate trunk balance with severe impairment of all four limbs.|

 |Grade III||Mainly wheelchair users, or those with severe locomotor impairment involving trunk with good to mild upper limb function, or severe unilateral impairment.|

 |Grade IV||Riders are usually able to walk without support, with moderate unilateral impairment, or moderate impairment in four limbs, or severe arm impairment.
 Grade IV also includes riders with total loss of sight in both eyes.|

 |Grade V||Riders generally have impairment in one or two limbs, or some visual impairment.|

 Riders with visual impairment are assessed by a British Blind Sport ophthalmologist.
 Visually impaired riders interested in being classified need to contact British Blind Sport.

 Intellectual disability doesn’t currently fall into the current FEI classification guidelines.
-For more information on classification, view the BEF's National Classification Policy:
+For more information on classification, view the BEF's website: